Home » Type » Soups + Stews » Butternut Squash + Red Lentil Soup

 Butternut Squash

-Butternut squash with its sweet flavored, brightly colored flesh is a great source of omega 3s and beta-carotene.
-It’s also an excellent source of various vitamins like vitamin A, C & B-6 and trace elements such as manganese, copper, potassium, and folate.
+Butternut squash is sweet in flavor with brightly colored flesh that is a great source of omega 3s and beta-carotene.
+It’s also an excellent source of various vitamins like vitamins A, C & B-6 and trace elements such as manganese, copper, potassium, and folate.
 When available, enjoy the winter squash often.
 See all recipes on TSV using Butternut Squash!

 Lentils

-As a vegan, I’m always doing my best to add in high protein plant-based sources when I can, the addition of lentils are perfect for that while adding extra thickness to the overall soup.
+As a vegan, I’m always doing my best to add in high-protein plant-based sources when I can.
+The addition of lentils is perfect while adding extra thickness to the overall soup.
 Lentils of all colors should be a part of any heart-healthy diet.
 Here you can find all recipes on TSV using Lentils!

 Sage